MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/introduction.md

 # Manager insights

-As a people manager, you can discover key insights about your team’s collaboration effectiveness and employee experience.
+Microsoft Workplace Analytics has unveiled a new dashboard experience for people managers (with 9+ team sizes) like you to discover key insights about your team’s collaboration effectiveness and employee experience.

 ![Manager insights](./images/manager-insights.png)